cal-itp/data-infra/apps/maps/README.md

 URL: localhost:5173?state=H4sIAO38fWQC_6WSMU_DMBCF_8opM03GSt0KDAwUgcqGkHVNr47B8RnfhZJW_e8kbVE6FAY6WSef3_fek7dZwJqyCYTG-yvIPLaUpJtftj832e0Y5opKcOdstcYWHkjXnN6zbr9Jvl-pVKNMikKUE1rKLbP1hNFJXnJdlOidxlGNcaTOkxTLsZEq5Jb4Tbg7N72WtnHPkx5mqgPMhAEWE0dK6kiOhndXMNi86SArTsHh3ig8NT21heeEQZzCNBEKjLosHOUC7yWa6sPoQdVIr3Y-yLHSv13fT2FGmhiuG4F5JFrCDKPAdAaPhJd0XPeyBuvfWu5Z3fb5Yl_3f0GN5zAk2TDXw7RY8NfJhEKdmik5rJw9-VBkKSzNPzMcXyuJ5vJps9039EE5DrACAAA%3D
 ```

 You can point the `--host` parameter at a Netlify URL to provide an easy way to test against an already-published version of the app.
+As of 2023-07-21
+the production URL is [https://embeddable-maps.calitp.org](https://embeddable-maps.calitp.org) but you can also use preview
+Netlify sites deployed via `netlify deploy ...` with `--alias=some-alias` and/or without the `--prod` flag (see below).

 ## Build and deploy to Netlify